aiidateam/aiida-core/docs/source/howto/plugins.rst

 Quickstart
 ----------

-The fastest way to jumpstart an AiiDA plugin package is to use the `AiiDA plugin cutter <plugin-cutter>`_ in order to template the basic folder structure, already customized according to the desired name of your plugin, follwing AiiDA conventions.
+The fastest way to jumpstart an AiiDA plugin package is to use the `AiiDA plugin cutter <plugin-cutter>`_ in order to template the basic folder structure, already customized according to the desired name of your plugin, following AiiDA conventions.

 Simply go to the `AiiDA plugin cutter <plugin-cutter>`_ and follow the usage instructions.
 See also the `aiida-diff`_ demo plugin package for an in-depth explanation of the files & folders produced by the plugin cutter.

-In the following, we explain a few steps taken by the AiiDA plugin cutter.
+In the following, we explain some of the conventions implemented by the AiiDA plugin cutter.

 Choosing a name